lablup/backend.ai/docs/dev/daily-workflows.rst

    [ERROR] Cannot proceed the installation because Pants is not available for your platform!

-To solve this error, you install Pants from the following link https://www.pantsbuild.org/2.18/docs/getting-started/installing-pants
+To resolve this error, `reinstall or upgrade Pants <https://www.pantsbuild.org/2.19/docs/getting-started/installing-pants>`_.
+As of the Pants 2.18.0 release, they no longer use the Python Package Index but GitHub releases to distribute the binary builds.

 Resolving missing directories error when running Pants